-Central Government in 2024 committed to a grant of \$13.6 million from the Infrastructre Acceleration Fund.
+Council received \$13.6 million in 2024 from Central Government Infrastructure Acceleration Fund.
 This cash designs and builds infrastructure for growth, mainly for the Alma Road area of Westport.
 The cost of development is required to be recovered from development, which can then be used to fund Councils next development funding in the future.